Welcome to our Privacy Centre

 Read more about your choices on marketing.

 We collect information about how you use our website to keep improving the way it works.
 We count how many people visit our websites, where they come from, when they visit, how long they stay and what pages they look at.
-We sometimes use data like this in bulk and anonymously to give us insights into new products and services our customers might like.
+We may associate your device with your account if you log into BT.com.
+We sometimes use data like this to give us insights into products and services our customers might like and how our advertising performs.
 We also look at the browser, OS and devices you use to make sure you get a good online experience however you access our websites.

 Depending on how you set up your marketing preferences, we may share information about how you've used our website with our advertisers and other companies who offer their services on our pages.
 We may also use this information to personalise the editorial content and any bt.com service messages based on what you tell us to make sure the online adverts you get are relevant to you.